Section 1: Bill of Rights and Responsibilities of Students

 Dignity for All Students Act Definitions

-In order to insure the safety of all students as well as maintain a respectful environment that encourages learning, QHS has a code of conduct that further clarifies the district code of conduct for our students.
-Many important parts of the code are included in the student handbook, which you will find inside the student agenda planner provided to all students on the first day of school.
+In order to ensure the safety of all students as well as maintain a respectful environment that encourages learning, QHS has a code of conduct that further clarifies the district code of conduct for our students.
+Many important parts of the code are included in the student handbook, which you will find on your grade specific Google Classroom.
 While the code does not limit or restrict freedom of speech nor any constitutional or individual right, it does not allow for abuse of individuals, and therefore maintains the academic environment appropriate for our students.
 The code of conduct applies at all times while students are under the jurisdiction of the Queensbury Union Free School District.
 This includes on the way to and from school on the bus, attending school sponsored activities, in the classroom and on the athletic fields.
 These expectations extend beyond the school setting if they reasonably can be found to be disruptive to the learning environment or if an individual student does not feel safe to fully participate in school based upon incidents that take place off school grounds (including online cyber bullying).
 In compliance with the Dignity for All Students Act, students and adults are not to harass, bully, annoy, bother, tease, or discriminate against another student; nor will they treat a person differently because of how they look or act.
 This includes someone’s race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender identity, or sex.
 At QHS we will never tolerate the mistreatment of other students, and any reported incident will be thoroughly and immediately investigated.
 Any student who feels unsafe or believes that they have been harassed, bullied or discriminated against, or any student who witnesses another student being mistreated for what appears to be their race, color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender or sex should immediately tell an adult in the school and, when possible, help the student who is being targeted.
 In addition to the above prohibited behaviors, the following are also prohibited student conduct:

 Prohibited Student Conduct under DASA: